vb-pogribnyi/OpenCircle/Open Circle.md

 Here I'm ignoring the cases where the number of inputs is larger than 4, because it will be harder to visualize.

-The forward() calls the layers one by one, adding poolings and nonlinearities between them.
+The forward() method calls the layers one by one, adding poolings and nonlinearities between them.
 Here is how the full code for the model looks like:

 ```python
 import torch